support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

-Pirates find Bacchus Pirates find Bacchus One of the Forty-One Panels with Scenes Which Narrate the Events of Bacchus One of the Forty-One Panels with Scenes Which Narrate the Events of Bacchus View of the fresco by Sisto Badalocchio Rosa, Bentivoglio Palace, Gualtieri, Emilia Romagna, Italy Wedding Banquet The Marriage of Bacchus and Ariadne Bacchus, with His Old Nurses and a Satyr, Asks Medea Leaning Against a Column to Rejuvenate the Women Bacchus Places the Crown of Ariadne Among the Constellations One of the Forty-One Panels with Scenes Narrating the Events of Bacchus Venus Gives the Crown to Ariadne; on the Clouds Venus, Surrounded by Cupids, Offers the Crown of Vulcan to Ariadne Seated Next to Bacchus Scene showing that those born under the sign of Aries in conjunction with the constellation of the Ship and Dolphin are imparted with aptitudes for navigation and swimming, symbolised by the ship and Bacchus and Venus and putti Medea, in front of a tripod, rejuvenates the nurses of Bacchus placed in front of the sorceress in the company of the god Mythological figures.
-Painted decor by Francois Perrier One of the forty-one panels with scenes which narrate the events of Bacchus The triumphal chariot of Bacchus, pulled by Panthers and accompanied by Sileni and Bacchantes Mercury and Paris Bacchus Reaches Ariadne Abandoned by Theseus on the Island of Naxos Allegories of Winter and Spring (Vulcan and Venus) Naval Battle The Offer to Jupiter of the Keys of the Temple of Janus (or Allegory of Peace), Ceiling of the Noble Floor Bacchus Teaching the Shepherds to Use Grapes The Hall of the Grand Duke of Tuscany (detail) Juno Asks Aeolus to Prevent Aeneas The Abduction of Helen, The Trojan Horse, Chamber of Troy (Sala di Troia) Polyphemus and Galatea Ceres Attending Events Surrounded by Hunting Dogs and Cherubs, from Myth of Diana and Actaeon Lunette Depicting Ulysses and the Sirens, from the
+Pirates find Bacchus Pirates find Bacchus One of the Forty-One Panels with Scenes Which Narrate the Events of Bacchus One of the Forty-One Panels with Scenes Which Narrate the Events of Bacchus One of the Forty-One Panels with Scenes which Narrate the Events of Bacchus View of the fresco by Sisto Badalocchio Rosa, Bentivoglio Palace, Gualtieri, Emilia Romagna, Italy Wedding Banquet The Marriage of Bacchus and Ariadne Bacchus, with His Old Nurses and a Satyr, Asks Medea Leaning Against a Column to Rejuvenate the Women Bacchus Places the Crown of Ariadne Among the Constellations One of the Forty-One Panels with Scenes Narrating the Events of Bacchus Venus Gives the Crown to Ariadne; on the Clouds Venus, Surrounded by Cupids, Offers the Crown of Vulcan to Ariadne Seated Next to Bacchus Scene showing that those born under the sign of Aries in conjunction with the constellation of the Ship and Dolphin are imparted with aptitudes for navigation and swimming, symbolised by the ship and Bacchus and Venus and putti Medea, in front of a tripod, rejuvenates the nurses of Bacchus placed in front of the sorceress in the company of the god Mythological figures.
+Painted decor by Francois Perrier One of the forty-one panels with scenes which narrate the events of Bacchus The triumphal chariot of Bacchus, pulled by Panthers and accompanied by Sileni and Bacchantes Mercury and Paris Acete, held prisoner by two soldiers, narrates the deeds of Bacchus to Pentheus and his retinue of warriors Bacchus Reaches Ariadne Abandoned by Theseus on the Island of Naxos Allegories of Winter and Spring (Vulcan and Venus) Naval Battle The Offer to Jupiter of the Keys of the Temple of Janus (or Allegory of Peace), Ceiling of the Noble Floor Bacchus Teaching the Shepherds to Use Grapes The Hall of the Grand Duke of Tuscany (detail) Juno Asks Aeolus to Prevent Aeneas The Abduction of Helen, The Trojan Horse, Chamber of Troy (Sala di Troia) Polyphemus and Galatea

 Show more similar artworks